oluremi-akindeko/Top-1000-IMDB-Movies-Analysis-Project/README.md

 # Files used
-IMDB SQL queries.sql-shows all queries with the problems being solved as comments before the queries. result.pdf- shows the results of each insight extracted.
+IMDB SQL queries.sql-shows all queries with the problems being solved as comments before the queries. result.pdf- shows the results of each insight extracted. imdb_top_1000 transformed.csv-contains the dataset used in carrying out the project.
+SQL Project Questions.txt-contains the questions upon which insights were extracted.

 # Requirements
 Language: SQL